centiservice/mats3_site/_docs/B-Intro-02-mats-flow-initiation.md

 If you in the initiation want a reply from the Mats Flow, you employ a `request(..)` initiation, where you specify a `replyTo` endpoint.
-Such a reply-target Endpoint is called a Terminator, as it will receive the final Reply, and then eventually must terminate the Mats Flow since there is no one to Reply to.
+Such a reply-target Endpoint is called a Terminator, as it will receive the final Reply, and then eventually must terminate the Mats Flow since there is no more to Reply to.
 It is typically a single-stage endpoint, but this is not a requirement.
 You can supply a state object in the initiation, which will be present on the Terminator.

 Illustrating a request with a unit test: The test sets up a single-stage Endpoint which we will request.
 It also sets up